New York Crane Accident

 The recovery from such a serious injury can be expensive and lengthy.
 A crane injury victim may even learn that they are not able to return to work at all because the crane injury has left them permanently disabled.
 While coping with a painful recovery as well as the financial stress of mounting medical bills and lack of income, it may be difficult to determine what your next step should be.Pursuing a Claim

-If you or a loved one was injured in a crane accident, it is important that you are represented by an experienced New York crane accident attorney in New York.
-Stephen Bilkis & Associates has experience successfully representing clients injured in construction accidents, as well as vehicle accidents, slip and fall accidents and other types of accidents caused by negligence.
-In addition, we have the resources to handle complex construction accidents cases.
-Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+If you were injured in a crane accident, it is important that you are represented by an experienced New York crane accident attorney serving New York.
+Contact Stephen Bilkis & Associates at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
 We represent injured victims in the following locations: Westchester County, Suffolk County, Staten Island, Bronx, Brooklyn, Long Island, Manhattan, Nassau County, and Queens.